Conflict-Affected and High-Risk Areas (CAHRA)

 UK Adds Summary of Somalia Sanctions Scope and Prohibitions to Statutory Guidance

 The UK government updated its Somalia sanctions guidance in March 2026 to provide a consolidated summary of trade, financial, and maritime prohibitions.
-While no new obligations are created, the streamlined guidance enhances compliance visibility for exporters of military and dual-use goods to conflict-affected regions.
+This streamlined guidance enhances compliance visibility for exporters of military and dual-use goods without introducing new legal obligations.

 EU Parliament DEVE Committee Amendments 10–45 to Critical Raw Materials Regulation (EU) 2024/1252